boray/fuel-nomen/README.md

-# FUEL NOMEN
+# Fuel Nomen

-## The Name Service of Fuel Network with a novel and efficient namespace market design
+The Name Service of Fuel Network with a novel and efficient namespace market design